-If you wish to hire me for a future project or wish to suggest a discussion topic for a future post, go ahead.
+If you wish to hire me for a future project (check out approximate pricing for writing/editing) or wish to suggest a discussion topic for a future post, go ahead.
 I will respond promptly.
-Cold callers offering products and services unrelated to my activities will go unanswered.

-For my part, I will not seek your contact information for future mailing lists, beg for shares on social media or introduce annoying popups selling courses, templates and other items.
-I have another site to handle all that.
+For my part, I will not seek your contact information for future mailing lists, beg for shares on social media or introduce annoying popups selling courses and other items designed to extract money from fellow writers.
+I have another site to handle business activities.
 All I’m seeking is work with ethical rates (yes, I said it), intelligent discussion and readers.

 A sample of my credited portfolio is shown below.
 You can search by keyword or topic if necessary, given that there are more than 200 entries.
 Note that some older entries are unavailable as companies change or archive their sites.
 If you find one that’s no longer active, let me know and I’ll send you a screen capture from my internally managed portfolio.